 Instructions

-- Peel, dice and cook the potatoes for 5 to 10 minutes, until just cooked (see Notes).
+- Cook the potatoes in boiling salted water for 5 minutes, until just cooked (see Notes).
+Set aside until adding at step 5.

 - Stir in the flour and cook for 1 minute, stirring constantly.

-- Reduce the heat to low and then slowly add the milk and cream, then add the fish and cook on a gentle (low to medium) heat for 8 minutes.
+- Reduce the heat to low and slowly add the milk and cream, then add the fish.
+Increase the heat to medium and bring to only just starting to boil.
+Reduce the heat (low to medium) to cook gently for 8 minutes.
 DO NOT BOIL as this will cause it to split.

-- Add the chopped parsley and season with salt (if needed) and pepper, to taste.
+- Add the cooked potato, bring to a gentle simmer and then cook on the lowest heat for 10 minutes.
+Then add the chopped parsley and season with salt (if needed) and pepper, to taste.

 - Serve with some homemade bread.